jkomoros/boardgame/server/static/src/ARCHITECTURE.md

 it has one.
 Thus the process continues, until the queue of state bundles is empty.

 As a recap, at a high level the timing works like this. `game-state-manager`, when it boots up, fetches the game info and tells the game-view to install the first state-bundle. `game-state-manager` also keeps a socket to the server, so it always knows when there are new game versions to fetch and put in its queue to apply.
 If the queue was empty when a new one is fetched, it immediately tells `game-view` to install it.
 After that, it waits until all animations are done, before `game-view` tells `game-state-manager` to pass the next state bundle, if it has one.
-Every time `game-state-manager` is told to pass a new state bundle if it has one, it checks whether it should delay applying it or not, by inspecting the renderer's `delayAnimation` (which might even tell it to skip it).
+Every time `game-state-manager` is told to pass a new state bundle if it has one, it checks whether it should delay applying it or not, by inspecting the renderer's `delayAnimation`, and also sees if it should set an override animationLength (which might even tell it to skip it).